adwardstark/materialtextdrawable-for-android/README.md

 ## Thanks
 ---------
- * AmosKorir for the [AvatarImageGenerator implementation](https://github.com/AmosKorir/AvatarImageGenerator) MaterialTextDrawable's drawable generation is based on.
+ * AmosKorir for the [AvatarImageGenerator implementation](https://github.com/AmosKorir/AvatarImageGenerator) MaterialTextDrawable's foundation is based on.
- * Everyone who has contributed code or will contribute code and report/reported issues!
+ * Everyone who has contributed or will contribute code and report/reported issues!

 ## License
 ----------